 How is chronic kidney disease treated?

-The treatment for chronic kidney disease usually comprises measures to control the signs and symptoms, eliminate complications, and slow down the disease progression.
+Chronic kidney disease treatments usually comprise measures to control the signs and symptoms, eliminate complications, and slow down the disease progression.
 There is no exact cure available for CKD.
 If the kidneys are damaged severely, then your doctor might suggest end-stage kidney disease.

 Medications